 Fotofab also works with many stainless steel alloys that are frequently used in medical applications.
 Stainless steel 316 is the most common.
 For more information about 'medical friendly' metals such as Nitinol, zirconium, titanium or stainless steel 316 please contact Fotofab's technical sales staff.
 We can send you metal specs and samples of the material.
 Also check out our Material Selection Tool for more details on these alloys.

-Because the metal at the surface of a sheet is exposed to etchant longer than the metal at the center of the sheet, the surface of a part etches laterally more than metal at the center.
-The following planar dimensions are related directly to the thickness of that sheet.
+During the chemical etching process, the surface of the metal is exposed to the etchant longer than the metal in the middle of the sheet.
+This causes the surface of a part to etch more laterally than the metal in the middle.
+The following planar dimensions are dependent upon the thickness of the metal sheet.

 Slot Width & Hole Size

 As a general rule, the smallest diameter hole (D), or slot with, that be produced with photochemical machining is 1.2 times the thickness of the metal.
 Fotofab’s metal fabrication capabilities allow for a minimum practical slot width or hole diameter of 0.005 in or 0.13mm.